-Eccentric, almost terrazzo-style tiling with a retro flavour adds heaps of character to this kitchen dining room set.
+Eccentric, almost terrazzo-style tiling with a retro flavour adds heaps of character to a kitchen dining room setting.
 Tiles are so practical, being easy to clean and last forever while adding so much beauty to a space.
-I also love the mixed lighting here, with those glam metallic pendants above the table.

-A white, Scandi style aesthetic for this dining room which is actually part of a shop in the Netherlands (of course).
-Pale timber furniture always looks beautiful against whitewashed floorboards, doesn’t it?
-This relaxed look is so suited to the Australian coastal lifestyle; you can imagine coming in from a surf with sand on your feet, to grab a bite to eat here.
+For a white, Scandi style aesthetic for your dining room go for pale timber furniture and whitewashed floorboards.
+It’s a relaxed look so well suited to the Australian coastal lifestyle; you can imagine coming in from a surf with sand on your feet, to grab a bite to eat.

 Have a contemporary living room?
 Then poured concrete will work wonderfully for your dining space.
 Whether raw, polished or coloured, concrete feels sleek and modern and has that industrial feel to it too.
 You can find an expert in concrete flooring near you, or if you already have concrete floors, have someone spruce them up with a concrete floor polish.

 Whatever kind of flooring you have, adding a floor rug will enhance your dining room by making it more comfortable, more textured and by acting as an acoustic buffer to mellow out the sounds of dining.
-Here, an achromatic space that’s rich in contrast with the hard black accent wall against the plush, soft grey rug.
-Formal black chairs with gold legs add a little glam and again contrast with the simple timber table, while the multi-bulb Sputnik style chandelier brings that vintage touch.
+Create a space that’s rich in contrast, with a hard black accent wall against a plush, soft grey rug.
+Formal black chairs with gold legs might add a little glam, while a multi-bulb Sputnik style chandelier brings a vintage touch.

-A Scandi style dining room with lots of timber furniture is softened with a pale, neutral rug here.
+A Scandi style dining room with lots of timber furniture can be softened with a pale, neutral rug.
 Rugs define the dining area nicely and help prevent the nails-down-a-chalkboard sounds of chairs scraping on the floor.

-Major doses of colour and pattern can be had by adding a large vintage Persian or Moroccan rug under your table, for a strong boho look.
-This homeowner found hers on Etsy.
-I also love the teak and rattan chairs around a simple, farmhouse style worn timber table.
+Major doses of colour and pattern can be had by adding a large vintage Persian or Moroccan rug under your table, for a strong Boho look.
+Just add teak and rattan chairs around a simple, farmhouse style worn timber table.
 And keep your rug always in top-notch condition with some rug cleaning.